Spring Cleaning Your Body and Soul for Good Living

 Specifically, spring (or lunar months one and two) is believed to be the season of the Liver – a time of cleansing, detoxification, and renewal.
 This fits well with modern medicine’s understanding of the Liver as a toxin-removing organ.
 In TCM, the Liver is also associated with the emotion of anger.
 It’s why skipping this “spring cleaning” can also wreak havoc on emotional health.

 Translating this into today’s medical observation, Eu Yan Sang’s Senior Nutritionist Salome Tham notes that as we age, our detoxification and repair function deteriorates.
 This won’t be an issue if we maintain a self-aware style of living that gives our body the time it needs to regroup.

-Far from recommending trend-based juice detoxes or food fasts, Miss Tham emphasizes that the body already has a detoxification system built in.
-She details four important key aspects of a simple yet comprehensive approach to Spring cleaning.
+Far from recommending trend-based juice detoxes or food fasts, Miss Tham emphasises that the body already has a detoxification system built in.
+She details four important key aspects of a simple yet comprehensive approach to spring cleaning.